 Joint ventures are arrangements where two parties agree to pool together their resources and efforts to achieve a common task or goal, according to Investopedia.
 A sole proprietorship, corporation, LLC, or partnership could all participate in a joint venture.

-For example, a major media corporation may team up with a nonprofit organization in a joint venture with the aim of achieving some sort of philanthropic goal, such as raising $1 million to help battle a certain disease.
+For example, a major media corporation may team up with a nonprofit organization in a joint venture with the aim of achieving some sort of philanthropic goals, such as raising $1 million to help battle a certain disease.
 A joint venture could also involve a large energy and research organization teaming up with a well-known sole proprietor or corporation to develop eco-friendly energy solutions.

 The liabilities for joint ventures fall upon the organizations participating in the venture.
 The joint venture itself does not have tax liability, according to Inc. Instead, that depends on what is determined in the contractual obligation between the organizations participating in the venture.